sanger-cellular-informatics/Targeton-Designer/README.md

 ## 5. Tools and commands no longer in use

-The following are some commands that are not widely used, or they perform similar operations.
+The following tools and commands are no longer in use because they are no longer part of the main Primer Designer Workflow.
-These commands will be used in the future after enhancing their functionality.
+However, note that they can still be run as separate tools.
+We are currently not providing maintenance for these tools.

 #### 5.1 Designer Workflow (Primer3)